 Figure 1: Drawing sketch of a gas bearing rotor and radial position sensors

 Aerodynamic tests are then conducted in a closed-loop test bench.
 The test bench is equipped, besides the mandatory gas bearing sensors, with mass flow, pressure and temperature sensors.
 This enables the measurement of compressor maps for different inlet conditions (fluid, pressure, temperature, mass flow).
 A pressure range from approx. 0.01 to 10 bar and a temperature range from -10 to +70 °C are possible.

 Figure 2 shows a schematic diagram of Celeroton’s closed-loop test bench, and Figure 3 a photograph of the test bench.
 The test bench is modularly constructed in order to enable customer specific modifications based on the knowhow available at Celeroton.
-Therefore compressors for different gases and gas mixtures, i.e. helium, methane, etc. can be measured.
+Therefore compressors for different gases and gas mixtures, i.e. helium, nitrogen, methane, etc. can be measured.